b0tShaman/DDPG-Inverted-Pendulum/README.md

 4. **Weights Storage:**
-   The weights of the neural networks are saved in the src/DDPG folder after the training process completes.
+   The weights of the neural networks are saved at `Filepath` after the training process completes.
 The training process will automatically stop once the `maxEpisodeRewardRequired` is attained